Using Tizen WASM Video Decoder

 The WASM Video Decoder allows the application to fill a requested GL texture with decoded frame, instead of rendering it on a HTMLMediaElement.

-Setting Video Texture Rendering Mode for WASM Player
+Setting Video Texture rendering mode for WASM Player

 To change the ElementaryMediaStreamSource rendering mode from Media Element to Video Texture, RenderingMode::kMediaElement must be replaced by RenderingMode::kVideoTexture: